cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 ### Negative

 - Store each set of tracing denomination identifiers on the `ibc-transfer` module store
-- Clients will have to fetch the base denomination everytime they receive a new relayed fungible token over IBC.
+- Clients will have to fetch the base denomination every time they receive a new relayed fungible token over IBC.
 This can be mitigated using a map/cache for already seen hashes on the client side.
 Other forms of mitigation, would be opening a websocket connection subscribe to incoming events.

 ### Neutral